Skip to main content

 An effective external loan review process is not so much a traditional audit exercise as it is an advisory process that produces meaningful dialogue between the review firm and the institution that seeks to identify and interpret various aspects of credit risk to minimize risk of loss by implementing industry best practices, maintaining regulatory compliance, and supporting the institution’s long-term viability in continuing to serve the needs of its customers and community.

-For more information on the role of loan review in the credit risk management system, contact David Reno, Director of Loan Review & Lending Services, at dreno@younginc.com or 330.422.3455.
+For more information on the role of loan review in the credit risk management system, contact David Reno.
+Reno is the director of loan review & lending services, at dreno@younginc.com or 330.422.3455.

-The focus of this article is to provide an overview of what Y&A Credit Services, LLC views as key elements during the underwriting process.
+The focus of this article is to provide an overview of what Y&A Credit Services views as key elements during the underwriting process.
 While there are many variables needed to effectively underwrite credits, below are the primary focal points of any quality credit presentation that we underwrite or review.

 Eventually, we take into consideration the guarantor’s wherewithal and how it impacts the cash flow; however, the primary focus should always be on the company itself (the primary repayment source).
 If a transaction is being presented where repayment is heavily reliant on the guarantor, then the following questions must be asked: What is their character like?
 Have all of the assets and liabilities been verified on their personal financial statement(s)?
 Are other contingent liabilities factored in as well?
 So often, mistakes are caught when analysts simply say, “John Doe has $1,000,000 in cash and is clearly able to service the subject note should it be needed” without doing the proper due diligence verifying the source of the cash.